 Insurance in the Context of a Civil Claim

 A private insurance policy should always be considered by a law enforcement officer.
 Law enforcement officers should maintain an insurance policy to cover them for legal defense for civil lawsuits related to duty-related actions and to perhaps pay judgments or settlements.
 These policies vary.
 It is important for law enforcement officers to explore this option given the litigious nature of law enforcement today.
 There are various policies that exist and a law enforcement officer would do well to explore these options.
 We have represented police officers in the past under the FOP Legal Defense Plan.
 Our law firm recommends that all law enforcement officers maintain civl liability insurance for the rare case in which the state or municipality declines to represent an officer.

-It is important to understand body-eon camera issues as a law enforcement officer and for an officer to take steps to protect themselves.
-Please keep in mind that each type of situation involving a body-worn camera is different and can require legal advice.
+For police officers, it is very important to understand personal liability issues as a law enforcement officer and for an officer to take steps to protect themselves.
 Our law firm advises and represents law enforcement officers in disciplinary and civil matters.
 We can be contacted at Berrylegal.com or by telephone at (703) 668-0070.
 The Firm's Facebook page can be found here Berry & Berry Facebook Page.